Ramirojos/Vamp_Survivors_Clone/README.md

 ### 01/24/2025

 UI:
   HUD, Overlay health/mana widgets.
   Link with GAS to update the healt/mana widgets.
 (Delegates).

 ### 01/24/2025

+ASC:
   Implementation of Gameplay Effects.
 Instant, duration and Infinite.
 Removal of effects.

+### 02/10/2025

+ASC:
+  Implementation of Gameplay tags.
+  Initialization of Primary atributes.

+UI:
+  Link UI with gameplay tags.
+  Cration of backgroung "ghost" globe for health and mana globes.
+  Link wisgets o gamepla effects.